Disability Accommodation Services

 You may enter a disability accommodation service if you do not fit into any of the above categories.

-- wash your hands before entering and leaving the facility
+- wash their hands before entering and leaving the service

 - stay away when unwell

 - follow requests from the service to help keep staff and residents safe.

 From 11 November 2021, a student cannot enter a shared disability accommodation service for placement, unless they are fully vaccinated.